Douglas6/omxcontrol/README.md

 omxcontrol.py
 =======

-Python2 module for control of the omxplayer
+Python2 module for control of the omxplayer.

+See also https://github.com/willprice/python-omxplayer-wrapper for a similar project.

 Installation
 ------------